 Skip to main content

 Agents are the AI assistants at the heart of Duckie.
-Each agent is a configured AI that handles customer conversations according to your specifications.
+Each agent is a configured AI that handles customer conversations according to your instructions, resources, and deployment settings.

 What is an Agent?